awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ##### Huge Pages for Amazon RDS for PostgreSQL<a name="PostgreSQL.Concepts.General.FeatureSupport.HugePages"></a>

-Amazon RDS for PostgreSQL supports multiple page sizes for PostgreSQL versions 9\.4\.11 and later, 9\.5\.6 and later, and 9\.6\.2 and later\.
+Amazon RDS for PostgreSQL supports multiple page sizes for PostgreSQL versions 9\.5\.6 and later, and 9\.6\.2 and later\.
 This support includes 4 K and 2 MB page sizes\.

 Huge pages reduce overhead when using large contiguous chunks of memory\.
 You allocate huge pages for your application by using calls to *mmap* or *SYSV* shared memory\.
 You enable huge pages on an Amazon RDS for PostgreSQL database by using the `huge_pages` parameter\.
 Set this parameter to "on" to enable huge pages\.